liamcharger/tmdb-cli/README.md

 # movie-lookup-cli

 `movie-lookup-cli` is a command-line tool that interacts with the TMDB API.
+It was originally designed to be useful while implementing API calls in another app or website and to debug responses, etc..

 ### Dependancies:
 - python-dotenv